 As Crete is blessed with countless archaeological sites and museums, there is always something to see and do.
 That said, I wouldn't personally say that December is the best month to visit.
 It would be a shame to miss out on all those great beaches!

-Crete weather December
+Weather in Crete in December

 As it can rain up to 15 days per month in Crete in December, it is one of the wettest months.
 Although not as cold as January or February, it's still a touch on the chilly side, and by this point, most sane people have stopped swimming in the sea.
 You'll probably still find a few less than sane ones out there though!